superduper-io/superduper/docs/content/reusable_snippets/configure_your_production_system.md

 :::note
-If you would like to use the production features of superduper, then you should set the relevant connections and configurations in a configuration file.
-Otherwise you are welcome to use "development" mode to get going with superduper quickly.
+If you would like to use the production features of Superduper, then you should set the relevant connections and configurations in a configuration file.
+Otherwise you are welcome to use "development" mode to get going with Superduper quickly.
 :::

 ```python